MicroEJ/docs/KernelDeveloperGuide/kfEnabledLibraries.rst

       }
    };

 Without this, the Feature will remain in the ``STOPPED`` state.
-It will not be possible to uninstall it or to start it again until the link is removed.
+Therefore, it will not be possible to uninstall it or start it again until the link is removed.
-Remaining Feature objects references by the Kernel are called Kernel stale references.
+The remaining Feature objects referenced by the Kernel are called Kernel stale references.

 .. note::

-   To help debugging your Kernel, Kernel stale references are displayed by the :ref:`Core Engine dump <vm_dump>`.
+   To help debug your Kernel, Kernel stale references are displayed by the :ref:`Core Engine dump <vm_dump>`.

 .. _FeatureStateListener: https://repository.microej.com/javadoc/microej_5.x/apis/ej/kf/FeatureStateListener.html